 The Werklund School of Education is committed to working alongside and learning from Indigenous Elders, leaders, and communities.
-As part of Connecting Land to Teaching Pedagogy, Bachelor of Education students are invited to attend a half-day field trip to Nose Hill Park on Saturday, October 3, 2020.
+As part of Connecting Land to Teaching Pedagogy, Bachelor of Education students are invited to attend a half-day field trip to Nose Hill Park.

 We will spend the morning walking, observing, listening, participating, and discussing.
 Blackfoot Elder Randy Bottle will join us and share stories and teachings, and work with Werklund faculty to support students to better understand how they can incorporate land into their teaching.
 Participants will have the opportunity to share their experiences with other students and contribute more richly to discussions in EDUC 530: Indigenous Education.

 Nose Hill Park, a popular urban recreational area located close to the University of Calgary, is historically a traditional hunting ground and lives as a sacred site for the Blackfoot people.
 It is home to many more-than-human relatives; including unique grassland ecosystems, deer, coyote, porcupines, gophers, squirrels, mice, and many other four-legged, feathered, and insect beings.
 When we are attentive, there is much to learn from the stories alive on the prairie and in the coulees, skies, and mountain views.

 The purpose of this experience is to engage with the teachings and stories of a local place and to explore how land-based pedagogies can come to life in places where we live, work, and play.
 This experience acknowledges that the observation and cultivation of human-earth relationships can support living, knowing, and learning to occur; and will exemplify the ways that this relationship can produce invaluable teachings.
 Participants will have the opportunity to appreciate being in place and enhance their understandings and imaginations of how to take up land-based learning in their own contexts.